-- Work with Fresno County Rural Transit Agency (FCRTA) and other jurisdictions in the county to develop a fact sheet, or similar informational materials, of FCTA programs to be posted on the City's website, social media, and in public buildings by January 2026, and advertised annually in the City's newsletter to help connect seniors and other residents to services in the city and throughout the county. - Annually review opportunities to pursue state and federal grant funding for public infrastructure improvements throughout the City and in areas of highest need at least twice in the planning period, potentially including but not limited to broadband internet access, complete street improvements, enhanced streetscapes, sidewalks, lighting, safe routes to schools, park improvements, community facilities, community amenities, and other complete street improvements, and improved water supply and quality. - Prioritize projects that facilitate place-based revitalization through the City's Capital Improvement Plan, such as projects that improve public infrastructure in deteriorating or underserved areas. - Ensure program availability and funding announcements are made available in Spanish and translation is available at public meetings by end of December 2025. - Facilitate place-based revitalization and promote healthy environments for new housing by evaluating transitional buffers between residential and agricultural uses and highways and working with developers as projects are proposed to mitigate impacts associated with emissions from agricultural industries and traffic and facilitate access to healthy outdoor spaces on an ongoing basis.
+Work with Fresno County Rural Transit Agency (FCRTA) and other jurisdictions in the county to develop a fact sheet, or similar informational materials, of FCTA programs to be posted on the City's website, social media, and in public buildings by January 2026, and advertised annually in the City's newsletter to help connect seniors and other residents to services in the city and throughout the county.

+- Annually review opportunities to pursue state and federal grant funding for public infrastructure improvements throughout the City and in areas of highest need at least twice in the planning period, potentially including but not limited to broadband internet access, complete street improvements, enhanced streetscapes, sidewalks, lighting, safe routes to schools, park improvements, community facilities, community amenities, and other complete street improvements, and improved water supply and quality. - Prioritize projects that facilitate place-based revitalization through the City's Capital Improvement Plan, such as projects that improve public infrastructure in deteriorating or underserved areas throughout the city. - Ensure program availability and funding announcements are made available in Spanish and translation is available at public meetings by end of December 2025. - Facilitate place-based revitalization and promote healthy environments for new housing by evaluating transitional buffers between residential and agricultural uses and highways and working with developers as projects are proposed to mitigate impacts associated with emissions from agricultural industries and traffic and facilitate access to healthy outdoor spaces on an ongoing basis.
+Coordinate with local air district and regional entities to identify funding opportunities for community programs to improve indoor air quality, home energy efficiency, or other environmental health initiatives throughout the city. - Meet with school district representatives by June 2025 to analyze whether housing security poses a barrier.
+Work with the school district to assist in securing grant funding for teacher recruitment and retention bonuses, classroom materials, and other incentives for teachers to facilitate positive learning environments citywide.